 What can you still view / visit?

 On the military domain are still a number of historical buildings, of which we know their original function.
 There are also a number of monuments, most of which you can view up close.
-To find out more about the history of Camp Beverlo, a visit to the Museum Camp Beverlo is not to be missed!
-At the bottom you will find all articles that are linked to Camp Beverlo.
+To find out more about the history of Beverlo Camp, a visit to the Museum of Beverlo Camp is not to be missed!
+At the bottom you will find all articles that are linked to Beverlo Camp.
 Others can be found on the page of Leopoldsburg or Heppen.

-However, you can also choose between Buildings – Monuments – Locations and Museums:
+However, you can also choose between Buildings – Monuments – Quarters – Locations and Museums: